amchugh/rocket/README.md

 ### Genetic Algorithm Implementation

 I originally implemented this algorithm in python on my local machine.
 It did not take long to write -- maybe an hour.
 I started it and walked away, only to come back and realize this was going to take over twelve hours to run 100 generations.
-That was not acceptable to me, as I predicted needing around 500 generations and was not willing to wait several days.
+My computer has a i9-10900K CPU; it's powerful.
+This long execution time was not acceptable to me, as I predicted needing around 500 generations and was not willing to wait several days.
 I rewrote all the code in C++, and then optimized it for execution speed.
 I got it down to ~600 milliseconds per generation, meaning I could do all 500 generations in around 5 minutes.
 A significant improvement came from multithreading, but most the improvement came from aggressive compiler optimization and the inherent low-level coding that C++ provides.

-- [ ] Add computer specs

 ## New Algorithm Constants